Tesla Solar Roof Cost vs Solar Panels

 Here you go:

-Obviously, your home’s square footage doesn’t necessarily correlate to your roof’s square footage, but it gives a pretty good estimation if your home is a single story home.
-You can expect to pay around $20 per square foot – actually pretty close to the estimate above from 6 months ago (well done, Consumer Reports).
+Obviously, your home’s square footage doesn’t necessarily correlate to your roof’s square footage, but it gives a pretty good estimate if your home is a single story home.
+You can expect to pay around $20 per square foot – actually pretty close to the estimate above from 2016 (well done, Consumer Reports).

 How does this cost compare to traditional roofing?
 Below we’ve highlighted the cost per square foot of a handful of common roofing materials.
-As you can see they are much cheaper than Tesla’s solar tiles, especially the ubiquitous asphalt shingle:
+As you can see they are much cheaper than Tesla’s solar tiles, especially the ubiquitous asphalt shingle (all cost estimates from Homewyse):

 Even slate tile – the most expensive traditional roofing material of the bunch – costs about 25% less than Tesla’s solar roof tiles. $40k for roofing?
 What gives?
 If Tesla’s solar tiles are so expensive, why are they such a big deal?
 Who can even afford them?